samrocketman/blog/README.md

 vim LICENSE.txt
 # Step 5
-git remote add myblog git@github.com:<your_username>/<your_blog>.git git push myblog 'refs/heads/master:refs/heads/gh-pages'
+git remote add myblog git@github.com:<your_username>/<your_blog>.git git push myblog 'refs/heads/main:refs/heads/gh-pages'
 ```

 > Note: `gh-pages` branch automatically gets published to GitHub pages.
-> However, if you'd rather be more like this blog publishing from `master`, then
+> However, if you'd rather be more like this blog publishing from `main`, then
-> you can customize the branch to master from the repository settings.
+> you can customize the branch to main from the repository settings.

 Legal note: the `3rd_party/` directory must remain intact in order to satisfy
 license requirements of both work provided by myself and authors in which I